When could we see another record-breaking Powerball, Mega Millions jackpot?

 (NEXSTAR) – For the second time in just a handful of months, someone in America won a record-breaking lottery jackpot.
 This time, it was a Californian who matched all six Powerball numbers in order to win the nation’s largest lottery jackpot of $2.04 billion.

 To rank among the largest ever Powerball or Mega Millions jackpots, a grand prize in either game has to at least surpass $516 million.
-The 10th largest Powerball prize is a $587.5 million pot split between winners in Arizona and Missouri in 2012 while the 10th largest Mega Millions prize is a $516 million ticket sold in Pennsylvania in 2021.
+For example, the 10th largest Powerball prize is a $587.5 million pot split between winners in Arizona and Missouri in 2012, while the 10th largest Mega Millions prize is a $516 million ticket sold in Pennsylvania in 2021.

 After Wednesday night’s drawing, the current Powerball jackpot sits at $47 million.
 The Mega Millions jackpot was at $189 million as of Thursday.